build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 For the microservice of this tutorial, we will use both approaches so you can learn the differences.
 We will start with black-box instrumentation and later on you will practice white-box instrumentation.
 Since this microservice has been written in Java, we can leverage Java's agent architecture to attach an agent that can automatically add instrumentation code during the JVM bootstrap.

-To do this, edit the file `run-microservice.sh`.
+1. Edit the file `run-microservice.sh`.

 You will change its code to instruct the script to download the agent for OpenTelemetry that will instrument the microservice during bootstrap.
 If the agent was downloaded before, meaning that its file is available locally, then the script will simply reuse it.
-Here is how the script should look like.
+Here is how the updated script should look like.

 ```bash
 #!/bin/bash